cafehaine/coffeestatus/README.md

+# Warning
+Coffeestatus is no longer maintained.
+I switched to sway and waybar.
+I will not push code here anymore.

 # coffeestatus
 ## What is coffeestatus?
 coffeestatus is a simple status generator to be used with any i3-compatible bars.
 It comes with a few modules that should be enough for any kind of day to day uses.